 When I say "questionable cash flow sources," I mean items such as changes in taxes payable, tax benefits from stock options, and asset sales, among others.
 That's not to say that companies booking these as sources of cash flow are weak, or are engaging in any sort of wrongdoing, or that everything that comes up questionable in my graph is automatically bad news.
 But whenever a company is getting more than, say, 10% of its cash from operations from these dubious sources, investors ought to make sure to refer to the filings and dig in.

-With questionable cash flows amounting to only -0.3% of operating cash flow, Align Technology's operating cash flow coming from questionable sources, investors should take a closer look at the underlying numbers.
-Within the questionable cash flow figure plotted in the TTM period above, other operating activities (which can include deferred income taxes, pension charges, and other one-off items) provided the biggest boost, at 6.5% of cash flow from operations.
-Overall, the biggest drag on FCF came from capital expenditures, which consumed 31.2% of cash from operations.
+With questionable cash flows amounting to only -0.3% of operating cash flow, Align Technology's cash flows look clean.
+Within the questionable cash flow figure plotted in the TTM period above, other operating activities (which can include deferred income taxes, pension charges, and other one-off items) provided the biggest boost, at 5.7% of cash flow from operations.
+Overall, the biggest drag on FCF came from capital expenditures, which consumed 37.7% of cash from operations.
 Align Technology investors may also want to keep an eye on accounts receivable, because the TTM change is 2.1 times greater than the average swing over the past 5 fiscal years.

 A Foolish final thought

 Most investors don't keep tabs on their companies' cash flow.
 I think that's a mistake.
 If you take the time to read past the headlines and crack a filing now and then, you're in a much better position to spot potential trouble early.
 Better yet, you'll improve your odds of finding the underappreciated home-run stocks that provide the market's best returns.